-Lots of Marwell Wildlife's conservation work takes place in Kenya.
+Lots of Marwell Wildlife's conservation work takes place in Kenya - there is information about some of the work we do in 'Wild Explorers'.

 Expressive arts and design

 In the story 'giraffes can't dance' the animals attend the jungle dance.
 The children could make decorations for the dance or could design a poster or invitation for the dance.